SUSE/susemanager-ci/jenkins_pipelines/README.md

 ### Manager cucumber unreleased update

-This pipeline is about to test unreleased update
+This pipeline is about to test unreleased update pro branch

 ### Manager Github pull-request cucumber functional tests